MSU-NLP-CSS/PAC-tuning/README.md

 ```

 ### Note
 It is better to have a larger batch size for PAC-tuning a Pretrained Languge Model on downstream text classification tasks.
-Please check the Section **6** in our paper for suggestions about how to use PAC-tuning for your specific tasks.
+Please check out the Section **6** in our paper for suggestions about how to use PAC-tuning for your specific tasks.